qwtel/AD1/README.md

 # Algorithms and Data Structures 1
-A solution for the assingment of summer semester 2012 course in algorithms at the Technical University of Vienna.
+A solution for the Algorithms and Data Structures 1 course assignment.

 ## Task
 The task was to implement the following methods in a balanced AVL tree in Java: